 For this crowd, rising interest rates can result in mortgage stress and eat away at cash flows until the deal doesn’t work anymore, or until borrowers can’t meet their repayments where they can default on the loans; they simply can’t afford them.
 They can negotiate with the banks to ease the stress temporarily, or renegotiate terms of the loan if they have enough equity, but ultimately will have to sell if they don’t have cash reserves to weather the storm.
 These motivated sales, called distressed sales, can often be a great bargain for future investors.

-So when interest rates rise, loans will generally become more expensive and increasingly difficult to get.
+So when interest rates rise, loans will generally become more expensive and increasingly difficult to get approved.
 This will mean less people will be able afford to finance property; demand will fall and economics says prices will too.
-Still think its a good time to buy an ‘asset’ that takes money out of your pocket?
+Still think it’s a good time to buy an ‘asset’ that takes money out of your pocket?

 Commercial property is a little different to residential property.
 It is thought of as slightly riskier due to the more dynamic nature of business, but provided you have a stable, boring long term business as a tenant you should be right.
 The basic concept is identical to residential property investing, however the tenant is now a business of some sort looking for a place to work rather than an occupant looking for a place to live.
 Examples may be an accounting firm or drafting studio renting an office space, or a steel fabricator or logistics company renting a warehouse for working space.